nicklockwood/ReflectionView/README.md

 To use the ReflectionView, simply add the views you want to reflect as subviews of an instance of ReflectionView and they will be automatically mirrored.
 You can also subclass ReflectionView to make new views.

-Note that to function correctly, the ReflectionView instance must have `clipToBounds' disabled.
+Note that to function correctly, the ReflectionView instance must have `clipToBounds` disabled.

 Performance